3C277.1 e-MERLIN workshop: Part 2 - Imaging

 interactive=True)

-Have a look at the image using imview (by typing imview into CASA).
-If you start the GUI and click on an image to load, the synthesised beam is displayed, and is about $70\times50\,\mathrm{mas}$ for this image.
+Examine the image with the CASA task imview (Linux) or CARTA (MacOS).
+When you click on an image to load, the synthesised beam is displayed, measuring approximately $70\times50\,\mathrm{mas}$ for this image.

 box='10,400,199,499')['rms'][0]